ramclen/documenting-dev/blog-posts/understanding-react/understanding-react.md

 An application is a software that is created to final users.
 Yes, I know, it sounds ambiguous but it is what we have.
 So your android/iOS applications are that, applications, pieces of software made with a great UI/UX to everyone know how to use it (well... the good ones).

-When we use react is to create Web Applications, The applications are great because they run anywhere and it does not need to be store.
+When we use React is to create Web Applications, applications are great because they run anywhere and it does not need to be store.
 Web applications have good points but also few bad ones.
 For example, they have reduced access to the operating system, performance issues, etc.

 But good news, React have React Native, it reduces this kind of problems and lets us create great applications for mobiles using the same brilliant library.